Basketball is Important, But Not Life

 And this was a mistake.

 To often in our modern culture we expect ourselves and our children to give up everything for a single goal.
 Children are expected to stop playing other sports so they can focus on only one.
-In the past, kids participated many sports and other activities, I feel they benefited greatly from these varying experiences.
+In the past, kids participated many sports, played outdoors with products such as a little chalet diy playhouse, and other activities, I feel they benefited greatly from these varying experiences.
 Basically, they were allowed to be kids.

 Because my priorities were singularly focused on basketball, I became obsessed with it, and nothing short of excellence on the court was good enough.
 As you can imagine this led to fairly unhappy life because I didn’t have any other way to value myself other than the basketball court.